20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 }
 ```

-This gives us a pretty nice looking black hole, which looks like this when rendered with an accretion disk:
+This gives us a pretty nice looking black hole, which looks like this when rendered with an accretion disk (including redshift):

 ![kerraccrete](/assets/kerraccrete.PNG)